-Apple wants to produce its own TV content and it is spending a lot of money on the project.
-The company is said to have plans to spend $4.2bn on original programming by 2022, including $1bn in 2018, as per this Variety report.
+It is clear from Apple's actions that the company plans to produce its own TV content.
+Apple has already been spending a lot of money on the project and reportedly plans to spend $4.2bn on original programming by 2022, including $1bn in 2018, as per this Variety report.

 This budget is still smaller than Netflix's $6.8bn, and Amazon is expected to spend up to $8.3bn on original content, according to this Guardian report from April 2018, but Apple certainly mean's business - or should we say, Show Business.

 The money is certainly being spent - with frequent reports of new shows being snapped up by Apple, and news of new hires joining Apple's new team to TV and film execs.